awslabs/aws-sdk-swift/reference/0.x/AWSChime/ChimeClientProtocol.md

 func associateSigninDelegateGroupsWithAccount(input: AssociateSigninDelegateGroupsWithAccountInput, completion: @escaping (ClientRuntime.SdkResult<AssociateSigninDelegateGroupsWithAccountOutputResponse, AssociateSigninDelegateGroupsWithAccountOutputError>) -> Void)
 ```

-### batchCreateAttendee(input:​completion:​)
+### batchCreateAttendee(input:completion:)

 Creates up to 100 new attendees for an active Amazon Chime SDK meeting.
-For more information about the Amazon Chime SDK, see
-<a href="https:​//docs.aws.amazon.com/chime/latest/dg/meetings-sdk.html">Using the Amazon Chime SDK
+For more information about the Amazon Chime SDK, see [Using the Amazon Chime SDK](https://docs.aws.amazon.com/chime/latest/dg/meetings-sdk.html) in the Amazon Chime Developer Guide.
-in the
-Amazon Chime Developer Guide.

 ``` swift
 func batchCreateAttendee(input: BatchCreateAttendeeInput, completion: @escaping (ClientRuntime.SdkResult<BatchCreateAttendeeOutputResponse, BatchCreateAttendeeOutputError>) -> Void)
 ```

-### batchCreateChannelMembership(input:​completion:​)
+### batchCreateChannelMembership(input:completion:)

 Adds a specified number of users to a channel.